-For several years GIS Lab works in the implementation of INSPIRE directive.
+For several years SIGyHD lab works in the implementation of INSPIRE directive.
 We are willing to provide research projects with a common repository of their georeferenced data, taking into account the following features:

 Data discovery: metadata catalogue, according to the Catalog Service standard (CSW) of the Open Geospatial Consortium (OGC).

-Data operation and reuse: metadata production, meeting usual standards; ISO 19115, ISO 19119, Metadata Profile of Spain.
+Data operation and reuse: metadata production, meeting usual standards; ISO 19115, ISO 19119, Metadata Profile of Spain and Dublin Core.